stargate/data-api/docs/jsonapi-spec.md

     ```
     SELECT sample_usage FROM cql;
     ```
 -   References to keywords or API examples text will be shown in a `fixed-width font`.

 Samples of requests, operations, and clauses will be presented and encoded as a JSON document.
 This is illustrative of a suggested encoding as described in the [Preamble](#preamble).

-## Request and Response Messages {#messaging}
+## Request and Response Messages

-The format of Request and Response messages is included in this document so that the format invoking a command, and the structrure of its response can be understood.
+The format of Request and Response messages is included in this document so that the format invoking a command, and the structure of its response can be understood.

-### Request Messages {#messagingRequest}
+### Request Messages

 Request messages contain only a single command.
 Batch operations such as bulk loading are implementing using commands that support the inclusion